Zowe-Java-SDK/ZosShell/README.md

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demo.gif)

-This project demonstrates the usage of the [Zowe Java SDK](https://github.com/zowe/zowe-client-java-sdk).
+This project demonstrates the usage of [Zowe Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
 The shell performs the following linux commands: